-If you have questions, respectfully ask the officer to clarify.
-If you disagree with the officer's decision or course of action, do not prolong the contact by arguing with the officer.
-Rather, you may seek to contest the decision in court through established legal channels.
+- Wait for the officer's instructions before reaching for your driver's license or vehicle documents. - Answer the officer's questions fully and clearly. - If you have questions, respectfully ask the officer. - If you disagree with the officer's course of action, do not prolong the contact by arguing.
+You may contest the officer's actions through established legal channels.
 Your acceptance and signature on a traffic ticket is not an admission of guilt.
-However, the refusal to sign a traffic ticket may result in your arrest.